 New small business owners may find tax season very stressful.
-From which forms you need to fill out to the filing deadlines, there's a lot that goes into filing taxes as a small business.
+From which forms to fill out to the filing deadlines, there's a lot that goes into filing taxes as a small business.
 If you're in that situation, here are some tips to make paying business taxes easier and less painful.

 Completing and Filing Your Business Tax Return

 Most business owners pay taxes on business income through their personal tax returns (Form 1040 or Form 1040-SR for seniors).
 Corporations must pay tax on business income through a corporate tax return—Form 1120.

 - A single-owner business (sole proprietor or single-owner LLC) reports business income on Schedule C.

 - A partner in an S corporation, a partner in a partnership, or a member (owner) of a multiple-member LLC reports their share of business income on Schedule K-1.

 - Corporate owners get dividends, so they complete Schedule B (Interest and Ordinary Dividends) showing the dividends they received.

 - S corporation owners may also receive income as an employee.
-This income is reported on a W-2 form and included in the owner's tax return.
+This income is reported on a W-2 form and included on the owner's tax return.

 Some businesses have elected to pay business taxes as a corporation or S corporation.
-For example, an LLC can elect to pay tax as a corporation.
+For example, an LLC can elect to pay taxes as a corporation.
 Read more about how to change your LLC tax status.